labels and cards, what does WordPerfect consider to be a "page"?

 - or -

-with a predefined, automated WordPerfect Project by clicking
+master business card with a predefined, automated WordPerfect Project

 below about using Projects);